bartobri/bitcoin-toolkit/README.md

 #### Chaining Commands

-Using input redirection methods makes it possible to chain together multiple commands which increases the utility and power of btk.
-Here is the previous example with an extra pipe to the 'pubkey' command which ultimately prints the public key address for the private key that we started with.
+Using input redirection methods makes it possible to chain together multiple commands which increases the utility and power of Bitcoin Toolkit.
+Here is the previous example with added redirection to the 'pubkey' command which ultimately prints the public key address for the private key that we started with.

 ```
 $ echo "L2L4ygLBjjYdTDnUkqLR2rwucnTbwARXyeMGJ5Svc7hScvKzmLcP" | btk privkey -w -U | btk pubkey